 - The talking rule makes behavior management a breeze.

 Trashketball is a review game that your students are going to love.
 If you’ve never played before, you HAVE to give it a try!
-Your students will beg you play this game all year long and you won’t mind giving in occasionally.
+Your students will beg you to play this game all year long and you won’t mind giving in occasionally.